Uniformly bounded representation: Free group on two generators

-The Dixmier Problem
+Dixmier problem

 Jacques Dixmier asked in 1950 whether amenable groups are characterized by unitarizability, i.e. the property that all their uniformly bounded representations are unitarizable.
 This problem remains open to this day.

 An elementary induction argument shows that a subgroup of a unitarizable group remains unitarizable.
 Therefore, the von Neumann conjecture would have implied a positive answer to Dixmier's problem, had it been true.
 In any case, it follows that a counter-example to Dixmier's conjecture could only be a non-amenable group without free subgroups.
 In particular, Dixmier's conjecture is true for all linear groups by the Tits alternative.

 A criterion due to Epstein and Monod shows that there are also non-unitarizable groups without free subgroups.
 In fact, even some Burnside groups are non-unitarizable, as shown by Monod and Ozawa.

 Considerable progress has been made by Pisier who linked unitarizability to a notion of factorization length.
 This allowed him to solve a modified form of the Dixmier problem.

 The potential gap between unitarizability and amenability can be further illustrated by the following open problems, all of which become elementary if "unitarizable" were replaced by "amenable":